urbanautomaton/urbanautomaton.com/content/blog/2013-07-16-lrug-chef-development-mode.markdown

 2. A fully-deployable production-like web stack

-Once you've got your app's server roles sorted out in Chef and you're comfortable with Vagrant, this is a 10-minute job.
-You might create a node definition like so:
+Once you've got your app's server roles sorted out in Chef and you're comfortable with Vagrant, this is a 10-minute job.[^1] You might create a node definition like so:

 ```javascript